rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 At its simplest, a test in Rust is a function that’s annotated with the `test` attribute.
 Attributes are metadata about pieces of Rust code; one example is the `derive` attribute we used with structs in Chapter 5.
-To change a function into a test function, we add `#[test]` on the line before `fn`.
-When we run our tests with the `cargo test` command, Rust builds a test runner binary that runs the functions annotated with the `test` attribute and reports on whether each test function passes or fails.
+To change a function into a test function, add `#[test]` on the line before `fn`.
+When you run your tests with the `cargo test` command, Rust builds a test runner binary that runs the functions annotated with the `test` attribute and reports on whether each test function passes or fails.

 In Chapter 7, we saw that when we make a new library project with Cargo, a test module with a test function in it is automatically generated for us.
-This module helps us start writing our tests so we don’t have to look up the exact structure and syntax of test functions every time we start a new project.
-We can add as many additional test functions and as many test modules as we want!
+This module helps you start writing your tests so you don’t have to look up the exact structure and syntax of test functions every time you start a new project.
+You can add as many additional test functions and as many test modules as you want!

 We’ll explore some aspects of how tests work by experimenting with the template test generated for us without actually testing any code.
 Then we’ll write some